glaslos/craft/README.md

 time spent replaying logs.

 Lastly, there is the issue of updating the peer set when new servers are joining or existing servers are leaving.
-As long as a quorum of nodes is available, this is not an issue as Raft provides mechanisms to dynamically update the peer set.
+As long as a quorum of servers is available, this is not an issue as Raft provides mechanisms to dynamically update the peer set.
-If a quorum of nodes is unavailable, then this becomes a very challenging issue.
+If a quorum of servers is unavailable, then this becomes a very challenging issue.
-For example, suppose there are only 2 peers, A and B. The quorum size is also 2, meaning both nodes must agree to commit a log entry.
+For example, suppose there are only 2 peers, A and B. The quorum size is also 2, meaning both servers must agree to commit a log entry.
 If either A or B fails, it is now impossible to reach quorum.
-This means the cluster is unable to add, or remove a node, or commit any additional log entries.
+This means the cluster is unable to add, or remove a server, or commit any additional log entries.
 This results in *unavailability*.
-At this point, manual intervention would be required to remove either A or B, and to restart the remaining node in bootstrap mode.
+At this point, manual intervention would be required to remove either A or B, and to restart the remaining server in bootstrap mode.

-A Raft cluster of 3 nodes can tolerate a single node failure, while a cluster of 5 can tolerate 2 node failures.
+A Raft cluster of 3 servers can tolerate a single server failure, while a cluster of 5 can tolerate 2 server failures.
 The recommended configuration is to either run 3 or 5 raft servers.
 This maximizes availability without greatly sacrificing performance.

 In terms of performance, Raft is comparable to Paxos.
 Assuming stable leadership, committing a log entry requires a single round trip to half of the cluster.

-Thus performance is bound by disk I/O and network latency.
+### CRaft
+CRaft is a multi-leader extension to Raft.
+It tries to solve the single leader bottleneck, and is suitable for uses where high throughput is demanded.

+CRaft runs multiple groups of
+Raft concurrently.
+Each group operates as normal Raft: it elects a leader, and manages a replicated log.
+A server may be a leader for a group, and a follower for other groups at the same time.
+It may also be a follower for every group.
+The leader server of each group can handle client requests for that group.

+Each log entry contains a timestamp taken by the leader of its group.
+The log entries from different groups are merged into a *merged log* based on timestamps of entries.
+The merging happens locally on each server.
+Each server's state machine applies entries in its merged log in order.

+During normal operation, a client can send requests to any leader server (request leader).
+The workflow for handling a client request is as follows:
+1. The leader of a group receives a command from the client.
+2. The leader creates a log entry with the command, and assigns a timestamp.
+It appends the entry to its local log, and replicates it to followers.
+The entry is *committed* when it is replicated on a majority of servers.
+3. The entry is merged into the merged log.
+4. The leader executes the command in its state machine.
+5. The leader returns the execution result to the client.

+CRaft provides the same safety guarantee as Raft.

+An optimization for write requests is that the requests may be responded before they are executed, but CRaft guarantees that any later reads will see the most recent writes.